 The tradition of Santa Claus bringing Christmas presents is also relatively new, but has become customary.

-Traditional Estonian Christmas food is pork with sauerkraut and blood sausage.
+The traditional Estonian Christmas food is pork with sauerkraut and blood sausage.
 It was customary to eat large meals on Christmas Eve and Christmas Night.
 To have plenty of Christmas food at home symbolically meant enough food for the whole coming year.
-According to an old tradition, seven to twelve different meals were served on Christmas Night.
-Traditional Estonian Christmas food was pork with sauerkraut, white and blood sausage.
-A special Christmas bread called Christmas barrow was baked.
-On the holy night, the domestic animals in the barn were also offered Christmas bread.
-Home-brewed ale and mead were the most popular Christmas drinks.
-The Christmas feast often differed between inland agricultural areas and fishing communities on the coast.

 Christmas Eve and Christmas Day were traditionally domestic holidays.
-From December 26 on, relatives, friends and neighbours were visited.
-On the night of December 27, “Christmas was sent off.”
+From 26 December on, relatives, friends and neighbours were visited.
+On the night of 27 December, Christmas was “sent off”.
 It was also popular to visit the local tavern and have fun on that day.

 Attending the Christmas services was followed by the custom of lighting candles on the graves of relatives.
 This became a peaceful nation-wide protest against Soviet ideology and atheist propaganda in general.
 Christmas Day itself, an ordinary workday, was celebrated at home in private with family and close friends.

 Some new, mainly Finnish and Scandinavian features have become obvious alongside ancient Estonian Christmas traditions.
 One of the most popular of them is the habit of celebrating pre-Christmas or little Christmas during the first weeks of December.
-Pre-Christmas with food and drinks, mostly with mulled wine, is celebrated among colleagues in offices and other work places.
+Pre-Christmas with food and drinks, mostly with mulled wine, is celebrated among colleagues in offices and other places.

-Each year on December 24 the President of Estonia declares Christmas Peace and attends a Christmas service.
-Declaring a Christmas Peace is a 350-year-old tradition in Estonia.
-The tradition began in the seventeenth century by the order of Queen Kristina of Sweden.I I
+Each year on 24 December, the mayor of Tallinn declares Christmas Peace from the balcony of the medieval city hall.
+Declaring Christmas Peace is a 350-year-old tradition in Estonia that began in the seventeenth century by the order of Queen Kristina of Sweden.I I